posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 Sometimes, requests depend on other fetched data (e.g. fetching additional user information).
 For these scenarios, we can simply import the other loaders and use them **within a different loader**:

-Call **and `await`** the loader inside the one that needs it, it will only be fetched once no matter how many times it is called:
+Call **and `await`** the loader inside the one that needs it, it will only be fetched once no matter how many times it is called during a navigation:

 ```ts twoslash
 import 'unplugin-vue-router/client'